csail-csg/riscy/README.md

 Riscy Processors - Open-Sourced RISC-V Processors
 =================================================

+This repository contains a collection of open-sourced RISC-V processors written in Bluespec System Verilog (BSV).

+These processors can be built with a variety of backends to use the processors in different simulation frameworks or FPGA.
+Currently the supported backends are Connectal and Verilator.
+Connectal is a generic framework that supports a variety of FPGAs and simulation targets.

+## Getting Started

 How to get started with this repository (tested in Ubuntu 14.04):

 1. Get all the submodules.